 Perpetual Equity Investment Company Limited (the Company) is a listed investment company.
 Its shares are quoted on the Australian Securities Exchange (ASX).
-The Company invests predominantly in Australian listed securities with typically a mid-cap bias and cash, deposit products and senior debt, together with opportunistic allocations to global listed securities.
+The Company invests predominantly in Australian listed securities with typically a midcap bias and cash, deposit products and senior debt, together with opportunistic allocations to global listed securities.

-The Board of the Company (Board) is committed to the highest standards of corporate governance that is appropriate for the Company, recognising that the day-to-day management of the Company is undertaken by Perpetual Investment Management Limited (the Manager) in accordance with the Management Agreement between the Company and the Manager (Management Agreement).
+The Board of the Company (Board) is committed to the highest standards of corporate governance that is appropriate for the Company, recognising that the day-to-day management of the Company is undertaken by Perpetual Investment Management Limited (Manager) in accordance with the Management Agreement between the Company and the Manager (Management Agreement).
 This Corporate Governance Statement (Statement) sets out the Company's approach to corporate governance in light of these governance arrangements.

-The Company has maintained robust corporate governance arrangements over the financial year ended 30 June 2019 (FY2019).
+The Company has maintained high standards of governance arrangements over the financial year ended 30 June 2020 (FY2020).

-The relevant policies and charters referred to in this Statement are available in full on the Company's website: www.perpetualequity.com.au/about/corporate-governance.
+The relevant policies and charters referred to in this Statement are available in full on the Company's website: www.perpetualequity.com.au/ about/corporate-governance.

-References to the Company's Annual Report are to the Company's Annual Report for FY2019 lodged with the ASX on 19 August 2019.
+References to the Company's Annual Report are to the Company's Annual Report for FY2020 lodged with the ASX on 26 August 2020.